UX design for beginners: basics, examples and first steps

 - reduces support requests

-Common UX issues and their costs
+Common UX problems and their costs

 The most expensive UX mistakes are: